 Les Yay: The girls comforting each other in the locker room in Cheerleaders: The First Evil, and the friendship between Stacy Malcolm and Mary O'Connor from Seniors.
 Stacy was visibly angry that people were defending Trisha Conrad for going out with Gary Fresno even though everyone knew Gary was dating Mary first.

 Serial Numbers Filed Off: A small, coastal town in the northern US built around a lumber mill with more than its fair share of secrets, including both real and supernatural evil, largely centered on the sordid lives of teenagers.
 It also features a queen bee whose father owns a department store named after himself and has a recurring fire motif.
-Now, am I describing Shadyside or Twin Peaks?
+Is this Twin Peaks or R.L.
+Stine's Fear Street series?

 Tear Jerker: The second half of the first book in the 99 Fear Street: The House of Evil trilogy.
 It's the scene where Cally Fraiser is reading a picture book to her nine year old brother, James.
 Basically, James suffers a great deal of emotional stress due to the house.
 His dog, Cubby, goes missing a few days after receiving him, and the house taunts him by letting the dog's barking be heard CONSTANTLY throughout the halls, always making it seem like it's in the next room, only for them to arrive in said room and the barking shifts to another area of the house.
 He's also had to watch his parents suffer an equal amount of stress caused by the house.
 Cally notes that her brother has regressed to the emotional state of a baby, fearful of everything, when he asks her to read him a picture book he stopped reading years ago.
 Cally does indeed read the book to him, and wishes him goodnight, on the verge of tears from seeing her little brother in this state.
 And then the house takes James in the same way it did his dog.
 His family can hear James crying for his parents to help him, but they can't find him.
 It isn't until the next book that James and Cubby, or rather, their corpses, are discovered by the new residents of the house.
 At least the house hadn't turned him into a vengeful ghost as it did his sister, Cally, who also died in the first book.